is playing a key role in use cases that extend far beyond border management.

 fingerprint scanners for clients within the next twelve months.

 - In 2017 the Indian government announced that, in future, Indian citizens would need to link Aadhaar to PAN (Permanent Account Numbers – issued by the Central Board of Direct Taxes), bank accounts.
 The same obligation applies to a diverse range of savings and investment schemes.
+One of the major Aadhar changes is also the launch of facial authentication in July 2018.

 Given that the Aadhaar number is inextricably linked to the holder's unique biometric data, marrying it to key financial accounts provides a powerful means of meeting KYC (Know Your Customer) obligations, as well as tackling modern menaces such as money laundering and tax evasion.